cs3org/reva/internal/grpc/services/admin/README.md

 included, is reachable with `admin invoke <node-id> logs all=true`.
 The window is bounded (`[log] tail`, default 2000 lines); there is no deeper history.

+## Draining instances

+`reva admin services drain <selector>` takes the matched instances **out of rotation**: the process starts advertising them as `draining` in the registry, and the shared [service selector](../../../../pkg/service/selector.go) already excludes draining nodes from every `Pick`, so no new traffic is routed to them.
+Established in-flight calls finish on their own — the selector has no per-request handle to sever — so a drain is graceful by construction. `enable` returns them to `ready`.
+Both ride the same selector fan-out, so `drain 10.0.0.4:19003` drains a whole process and `drain userprovider` drains every instance of a service.

+This is a built-in `rotation` invocation flipping an in-memory per-node flag the heartbeat reads (like `logs level`): it is **not persisted** — a restart or config reload re-registers the node `ready`.
+A drained node stays alive and control-reachable, so `logs`, `stack`, `config` and `enable` still work against it; only offline nodes are hidden from the admin fan-out.
+The current state is visible in `admin services` (the STATE column).

 ## Security and scope

 The security model is sudo-style step-up, built on an `admin` auth scope that is